monhacks/patched-crystal/ReadMe.txt

 Both the Battle Tower and Buena's Password are packed with new rewards (subject to change)!
 (Huge thanks to Pret Discord for helping out!)

-You can now see the shiny variant of a pokemon in the pokedex by pressing SELECT if a shiny is caught.(Another thanks to Pret for its github tutorial)
+You can now see the shiny variant of a pokemon in the pokedex by pressing SELECT.(Another thanks to Pret for its github tutorial)

 Cooltrainer Rose's overworld sprite has changed